BrianP8701/STREAM_GPT/README.md

 this repo is dead.
 I realized a lot of the stuff i was doing here was pointless cuz i was redoing a lot of what other big packages like llama-index was doing.

+Now instead:
-interact with all my ais (RAG, agents) at: https://github.com/BrianP8701/onno
+- interact with all my ais (RAG, agents) at: https://github.com/BrianP8701/onno

-and agent swarm experiments at: https://github.com/BrianP8701/Agent_Swarm_Experiments
+- and agent swarm experiments at: https://github.com/BrianP8701/Agent_Swarm_Experiments